nonpenso/pyguidos/docs/usage/input_format.rst

 pyGuidos accepts both **projected** and **geographic** coordinate reference systems.
 However, area-based statistics (window area in hectares and acres) are only computed for projected CRS.
-For geographic CRS these fields will report ``--`` in the output report.

 GTB Output Format